apayeur/spikingburstprop/README.md

 # spikingburstprop
-This repository contains code to simulate spiking networks with burst-mediated plasticity and multiplexing.
+This repository contains code to simulate spiking networks with burst-mediated plasticity and multiplexing, using the Auryn simulator (creator: Friedemann Zenke https://github.com/fzenke/auryn/).

 To compile this code, first compile the auryn library from https://github.com/apayeur/auryn